Dragon’s Tale: From Hanoi to Bai Tu Long Bay, Unraveling Vietnam’s Mystical Wonders

 DAY 2: Highlight: THIEN CANH CAVE

-A remarkable and unforgettable experience for me.
+A truly remarkable experience for me.

 “the ocean is everything I want to be. beautiful mysterious wild and free”